Diane Plesset: A Lifelong Interest in Architecture — And Helping People

 I’ve had a lifelong interest in architecture.
-It started in my childhood in Northeast Portland and continues to today.
-I’ve helped hundreds of homeowners with their remodeling and building projects in 37 years.
+It started in my childhood in Northeast Portland and continues today.
+My parents taught me the importance of helping others.
+I’ve helped hundreds of homeowners with their remodeling and building projects in the 39 years since forming D. P. Design.
+During that time, I advocated for ethical practices and honesty.

-What are your dreams and desires for your home?
-I care about helping you achieve your remodeling goals.
+What particular problems do you have regarding your home building or remodeling?
+I care about helping you on a limited consultation basis.
 You’re unique, and you have unique needs.
-You’ll achieve your remodeling or building goals with my experience.
-Together, we’ll make your project enjoyable.
-Listening to you actively and paying attention to all the details is the key to helping you hit your target.
+My 39 years of experience, combined with compassion and creativity, will help you solve individual problems you have.
+Listening to you actively and paying attention to your needs is the key to helping you.
 Honest communication is the most important aspect of our working relationship.

 “At our first meeting, we knew Diane was the person who would help us make our dream come true.
 She listened to us and in a short time produced a plan that made it easy to visualize the end result.
 Her professional and detailed plans were key to making sure our entire project team knew what to do.”
 (Jerry and Paula L., Hillsboro)